La Coruna Cantabria Asturias And Galicia, Spain Travel Guide

 Trails range from from easy to intermediate, with paved paths and some inclines.
 They present good views of the city and coastline.

-Major adventure sports like rafting or canyoning are not available within La Coruña city limits.
+Major adventure sports like river rafting or canyoning are not available within La Coruña city limits.
 Plan a day trip inland for these activities.

 Look for performances of Muiñeira (traditional Galician dance) or bagpipe music (Gaita gallega) at cultural events or festivals.
 These showcase the region's folk heritage.